ig3/asm80-core/README.md

 cpu/m6809.js.
 It's still a mess and not well tested, but better than it was.

+I did this to compile and play with some code that I wrote for M6809 long ago.
+I don't have much ongoing need for it, so it probably won't get much attention.
+You will probably be better off using and supporting the original.

+## Old README
 Core assembler as ES6 module

 Currently I am converting codebase from 2010's form to modern.
 Please be patient.
 [Support my effort to rewrite and open the source code](https://donate.stripe.com/7sI8yU7jCbzp4wMeUX)